-Create colorful 3D butterfly art with your cutting machine that can be displayed indoors or outdoors!
+Create colorful outdoor butterfly art with your cutting machine that can be displayed indoors or outdoors!
 These butterflies are made from binder dividers!
 A fun material to use that is both inexpensive and waterproof!

 A few years ago, I created butterflies for my fence using cardboard, tin foil and paint.
 Believe it or not, those butterflies lasted 5 summers – FIVE!
 I think that’s pretty amazing considering they were exposed to the rain, sun and wind every day for five summers.
 It was eventually time to retire those butterflies but I really missed them!
 SO, I created new butterflies for my fence – this time using my Cricut cutting machine.